code2fly/exploring-reactive-spring/README.md

 	async unbounded streams of data.(reactive-streams.org)
 		* reactive stream spec provides us foundational types that we can depend upon like common currency that can use to describe asynchronous streams of data potentially unbounded latent streams of data.
-			* benefit of reactive stream types is that they give us a way to say "hey i have got a thing thats gonna produce some data and i want to subscribe to that data when it is avaialable (async by default)"
+			* benefit of reactive stream types is that they give us a way to say "hey i have got a thing that's gonna produce some data and i want to subscribe to that data when it is avaialable (async by default)"
 			* since we have registered the intent to recieve the data when it is avaialable we dont have to wait for that data and someone else can use that thread.
 			* but that is all we get from reactive streams there is no plumbing involved on how we can process streams of data ,that is all up to us ( we generally